altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "First you’re going to give me that gun."
 ~Kent raised an eyebrow.~
 "Why should I?"
-~Rosisn, in Martha's body only stood still as a statue.~ "Because we don’t have much time.
+~Rossin, in Martha's body only stood still as a statue.~ "Because we don’t have much time.
 Martha needs a reasonable explanation for that gunshot.
 If anyone sees you here...